Follow the oak-lined shore of Loch Lomond and climb up on to Craigie Fort, a magnificent viewpoint overlooking the loch, its islands and Ben Lomond.

 After a short stretch the path reaches the main road.
 Cross the road with care to continue to follow the path running parallel on the far side, heading to the right.
 From the path you are rewarded with your first views across the loch.

 The path runs parallel to the road.
 When the main road swings away to the right continue onto the minor road along the loch shore.
-Turn right onto a steep path marked by a West Highland Way thistle marker post.

 The path continues down to the shores of Loch Lomond.
 Here the West Highland Way continues northwards along the shore.
 To return to Balmaha turn left.
 The path heads round the bottom of the promontory, crossing first a bridge and then following a path cut from the rock right on the edge of the water.
 Looking out across the water you will see just offshore Inchcailloch island.
 The path passes a small jetty, turn left along the lane to return to the main road in the village.
 Turn right along the road to head back to the car park.